chase-si/CV/README.md

 - [ ] add a timer selector
 - [ ] allow to select data to render
 - [ ] save the data to localStorage
+- [ ] impovement from WF
+  - [ ] allow select the hour in the first row, show a dark green to it and the same ones in the rest rows
+  - [ ] show the localtime of other drak green ones